 However, you should note that this is often a much more risky strategy for finding secondary sources than going in by the source type or jurisdiction.
 The secondary sources have been classified by topic by the editors of Westlaw and Lexis, and they may have classified a source under a topic differently than where you think it would fit best.

-On Westlaw's homepage, select "Secondary Sources" to access the Secondary Sources page, then scroll down to see the list of topics available.
+On Westlaw's homepage, select "Secondary Sources" to access the Secondary Sources page.
+Then, scroll down to see the list of topics available.
 Click on one of the linked topics to see a list of related secondary sources.
-Note, however, that Westlaw will also include general sources in this list that only partially discuss the topic, like legal encyclopedias:
+Please note that Westlaw will also include general sources in this list that only partially discuss the topic, like legal encyclopedias.